LezWatch/wordcamp-US-2017/markdown.md

 ![Ruby and Sapphire, who are both two people and one third person - from Steven Universe](ruby-saphire.gif)

-Note: Don't forget things like Jadzia Dax, who was queer, and Ezri Dax, who wasn't except in an alternate timeline.
-They both were different people with the same 'Dax' symbiote on DS9.
-It's a Star Trek thing.
-Don't worry if you don't watch it.
-The point is Jadzia died, and Dax lived, moving into Ezri.
+Note: What about Ruby and Sapphire, who are two different people in love who became one?
+And Jadzia Dax, who was queer, but Ezri Dax wasn't except in an alternate timeline.
+They're all different people, and yet they're not.
+Do we count the Dax symbiote on it's own?
+Because Jadzia died, and Dax lived, moving into Ezri.
 Ezri was straight.
 Mostly...
 Kind of.
 And that brought up another problem!